apigee/IgniteEngine-iOS/README.md

 - Programmatic font interface? else we include this in the docs
 - horizontal/vertical_alignment screws up 100% h/w.
 Need to be more clear how this is performed (or if alignment is defined, either ignore height/width or include it in the calculation)
+- Inheriting styles (default styles)- set default font, then it doesn't need to be defined (only font.size)